jaspyha/cse15l-lab-reports/week1/week1report.md

 //Image of vs code icon

 It should look like this!

 //Image of open vscode

 ## Remotely Connecting

+To remotely connect to the account, we will be using Git Bash.
+We will follow a process similar to downloading Visual Studio Code.

 ## Running Commands